 Without CRM automation tools in place, anybody could be doing anything in your office, and keeping track can get exhausting.

-One team can’t be sure what the other team is working on, so two members of two separate teams can end up contacting the same lead, which is always irksome for customers.
+One team can’t be sure what the other team is working on, so two members of two separate teams can end up contacting the same lead, which is always irksome for potential customers.

 If they had a sales call yesterday and answered basic questions with that sales rep, they’re going to be confused why a customer service rep is calling them today and asking the same questions.